Table of Contents (Quickly Jump To Information)

 Calendula

-Aside from smelling delicious, calendula (botanical name Calendula officinalis) is popular among backyard chicken owners because the beta carotene which gives the flower it’s yellow color can also help your hens lay eggs with golden yolks.
+Aside from smelling delicious, calendula (botanical name Calendula officinalis) is popular among backyard chicken owners because the beta carotene, which gives the flower it’s yellow pigments, can also help your hens lay eggs with golden yolks instead of pale yellow yolks.

 It also helps that calendula has lots of vitamins to help your hens be healthier!
 And chickens love to pick at the pretty yellow petals.